 All forms of life require the trace element, manganese.
 People normally intake manganese naturally via their diet.
 Some manganese rich foods include, rice, grains, eggs, olive oil, soya beans, nuts, green beans, and oysters.
 Manganese only becomes toxic when ingested at more than 500 micrograms, way above what is normally released by a stainless-steel food storage container.

 Out of all of the elements released by a stainless-steel container, nickel is possibly the worst.
 It is not toxic when ingested in small amounts, but it can cause an allergic reaction to people who have a nickel allergy.
 Generally speaking though, the amount of nickel released by stainless steel containers is less than one would ingest from eating a nice steak or hamburger.
 If a person does have an allergy to nickel, it is best that they avoid stainless steel products entirely.

-Now that you know the trace elements that stainless-steel could release in to your food, you can be sure how safe a stainless-steel meal carrier or drinkware is.
-Apart from being safe, stainless-steel range of storage jars reduce your carbon foot print, allowing you to do your part for the environment.
+Now that you know the trace elements that stainless-steel could release into your food, you can be sure how safe a stainless-steel meal carrier drinkware is.
+Apart from being safe, stainless-steel range of storage jars reduce your carbon footprint, allowing you to do your part for the environment.